-On this day in 1944, U.S. President Franklin D. Roosevelt signs the G.I.
+On June 22, 1944, U.S. President Franklin D. Roosevelt signs the G.I.
 Bill, an unprecedented act of legislation designed to compensate returning members of the armed services–known as G.I.s–for their efforts in World War II.

 As the last of its sweeping New Deal reforms, Roosevelt’s administration created the G.I.
 Bill–officially the Servicemen’s Readjustment Act of 1944–hoping to avoid a relapse into the Great Depression after the war ended.
 FDR particularly wanted to prevent a repeat of the Bonus March of 1932, when 20,000 unemployed veterans and their families flocked in protest to Washington.
 The American Legion, a veteran’s organization, successfully fought for many of the provisions included in the bill, which gave returning servicemen access to unemployment compensation, low-interest home and business loans, and–most importantly–funding for education.

 By giving veterans money for tuition, living expenses, books, supplies and equipment, the G.I.
 Bill effectively transformed higher education in America.
 Before the war, college had been an option for only 10-15 percent of young Americans, and university campuses had become known as a haven for the most privileged classes.
 By 1947, in contrast, vets made up half of the nation’s college enrollment; three years later, nearly 500,000 Americans graduated from college, compared with 160,000 in 1939.